 Confession: when we went to New York for a week in January I did some things right and quite a few things wrong.
 Here’s your chance to learn from my mistakes as you decide what to pack for NYC.

-What shoes to wear in New York in winter
+What shoes to wear for New York winter

 If you’ve read any of our other packing lists, you know that I like to start from the bottom.
 Why?
 Traveling is inherently different than living in a place.
 You’ll want to spend tons of time walking around and taking in the sites, even when the weather is brutal.
 You don’t spent 8-10 hours per day sitting in a heated office, possibly with a more fashionable change of shoes under your desk so that you can justify wearing running shoes for your commute on the subway.